benkoo/mcard-core/README.md

 - `hash`: A cryptographic hash of the content, using SHA-256 by default (configurable to other algorithms)
 - `g_time`: A timezone-aware timestamp with microsecond precision

+### Configuration Features
+- Layered configuration system with domain and infrastructure separation
+- Pydantic-based configuration models with built-in validation
+- Thread-safe singleton pattern for configuration management
+- Environment variable support with validation
+- Comprehensive test coverage for configuration scenarios
+- Clear separation of domain and infrastructure configuration
+- Support for custom configuration overrides
+- Automatic validation of all configuration settings

 ### Hash Collision Protection
 - Comprehensive test suite for detecting and handling hash collisions
 - Automated switching to stronger hashing algorithms when potential collisions are detected